2134salisbury/designers-default/README.txt

 7) Post content broken out into seperate template to reduce repetition
 8) Navigation content broken out into seperate template to reduce repetition
 9) About template broken out to make it easier for beginners to edit.
+10) XHTML 1.0 Strict doctype
+11) Moved About Post data into definition lists
+12) Comments put on each template so you can tell what to edit by looking at the source.

 ***************